 For starters, one of the safest and easiest ways you can start to grow your savings is by putting it in a high yield savings account.
 These are usually online-only savings accounts.
 They don’t have all of the overhead costs that come with a brick and mortar bank, and they’re able to fold some of that extra margin into your interest rate.

-CIT Bank, SoFI, Ally, and Synchrony Bank are my top picks, with low minimum balances, and easy requirements to meet.
+CIT Bank (the one that I use), SoFi, Ally, and Synchrony Bank are my top picks (though I highly recommend NerdWallet’s comparisons to see ALL of your best options), with low minimum balances, and easy requirements to meet.
 Open one today, and make your savings actually count!

 2. Growth Stock Funds